luisca343/Frames/README.md

 ## Contributing

-See the source repository for implementation details and feel free to open issues or PRs for improvements (e.g., client-side caching, index deduping, or UX refinements).
+See the source repository for implementation details and feel free to open issues or PRs for improvements.

 ---